Hevia/KnowledgeBytes/README.md

 ### Setup

+* Clone the repo
+* Navigate to the directory and create a python 3 virtual environment and activate it
-Clone the repo and install the following packages
+* Install the required Python packages using the following command:

-                  pip install Flask, ..
+                  pip install -r requirements.txt

 ### Dependencies
 * Python 3+